 Install AlloyDB Omni on Kubernetes

-This page provides an overview of the AlloyDB Omni Kubernetes Operator, with instructions for using it to deploy AlloyDB Omni onto a Kubernetes cluster.
+This page provides an overview of the AlloyDB Omni Kubernetes operator, with instructions for using it to deploy AlloyDB Omni onto a Kubernetes cluster.
 This page assumes basic familiarity with Kubernetes operation.

 For instructions on installing AlloyDB Omni onto a standard Linux environment, see Install AlloyDB Omni.